-- ▶ Quality rosin such as Hidersine (violin, viola, cello) or Kolstein (bass) (DO NOT PURCHASE ROSIN IN A WOODBLOCK) - ♪ Required book: - o Beginning Orchestra Orchestra Expressions Book 1 - Advanced Orchestra Orchestra Expressions Book 2 - ♪ Cleaning cloth (can be an old t-shirt, washcloth, towel, etc. must not be abrasive) - ♪ Strap or rock stop (cellos and basses) - ♪ Shoulder rest (violins and violas) - Three ring binder with plastic page protectors
+- Description Quality rosin such as Hidersine (violin, viola, cello) or Kolstein (bass) (DO NOT PURCHASE ROSIN IN A WOODBLOCK) - ♪ Required book: - o Beginning Orchestra Orchestra Expressions Book 1 AND A Scale In Time - o Advanced Orchestra A Scale In Time - Cleaning cloth (can be an old t-shirt, washcloth, towel, etc. must not be abrasive) - ♪ Strap or rock stop (cellos and basses) - ♪ Shoulder rest (violins and violas) - ♪ Three ring binder with plastic page protectors

-Cello and bass students will be required to bring their own strap/rock stop this year
+\\\Cello and bass students are required to bring their own strap/rock stop this year\\\

-Students will not be allowed to share music, rosin, books, or stands for the foreseeable future.
 You MUST have the required items.
 If you need help purchasing them, please talk to Mr. Shuping.
 Help is available for students who need it.

-Gifford Middle School Orchestra 2020-2021 Calendar
+Gifford Middle School Orchestra 2021-2022 Calendar